nmandery/batyr/MANUAL.md

     # Default: empty
     # Example: myattribute=3
     filter = 1 = 1

+    # Ignore features with attributes which can not be cast to the datatype
+    # of the table.
+The default behaviour is failing the whole pull when one
+    # single feature can not be casted.
+    #
+    # Optional
+    # Type: boolean
+    # Default: no
+    ignore_failures = no

 The layer section may be repeated for each layer with a unique name.